DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 | **Week 4** | 📝 Graded Quiz: Data and Privacy | Testing your knowledge of government privacy rules and how data alters the ads users see. |
 | **Conclusion** | 🎓 **Foundation Final Quiz** | A comprehensive exam using real-world business scenarios and simulations to prove you can apply everything you've learned. |

+---

-This transcript introduces your main instructor for the course, **Anke Audenaert**.
+This following introduces my main instructor for the course, **Anke Audenaert**.

-Simply put, she is sharing her professional background to show why she is qualified to teach you and how marketing analytics completely accelerated her own career.
+Simply put, she is sharing her professional background to show why she is qualified to teach me and how marketing analytics completely accelerated her own career.

 Here is the quick breakdown of her journey: